 On BigCommerce there is now an app that supplies code snippets for specific types of content.
 I know of no such plug-in for Shopify.

 Open graph is also part of your schema.
 It determines what your post looks like when you share it on social media.
-Both BigCommerce and Shopify default to showing your main blog image when you post the link, but offer up no meta tag or written description.
+Both BigCommerce and Shopify default to showing your main blog image when you post the link, but offer up no alt-description.
 This may be able to be coded in if you’d like some description to show.
 But it will not be easy to create custom meta for either.

 WordPress has many tools that include the ability to customize your open graph sharing settings.
 Yoast SEO – an app with many good purposes, will offer you this flexibility.